 We will have discussions with the pupil and their parents when transitioning to the school.
-These conversations will make sure that:
+We will consult the pupil and parents to complete an information gathering discussion that

-- > Everyone develops a good understanding of the pupil's areas of strength and difficulty - > We take into account the parents' concerns - > Everyone understands the agreed outcomes sought for the child - > A clear plan of support is in place to meet the young person's EHCP outcomes - > Everyone is clear on what the next steps are
+- > Everyone develops a good understanding of the pupil's areas of strength and difficulty - > We consider the parents' concerns. - > Everyone understands the agreed outcomes sought for the child - A clear plan of support is in place to meet the young person's EHCP outcomes - > Everyone is clear on what the next steps are: